 Here is the TCPA consent requirements checklist that all marketers should follow.

 You’re required to keep an internal DNC list of consumers who expressly asked not to receive any calls or texts.
 Additionally, you cannot call any number listed on the National Do Not Call Registry.
+Note that states may also have their own DNC registries that you’re required to scrub against.

 Restricted time frame

 Residential landlines can only be called between 8 a.m. and 9 p.m. in that residence time zone.
+Note that specific states may have different time restrictions.

 Robocalls

-You cannot make pre-recorded calls or send artificial voice messages to landlines for marketing purposes without express written consent, but you can make unlimited pre-recorded calls for informational purposes with regular express consent.
+You cannot make pre-recorded calls or send artificial voice messages to landlines for marketing purposes without express written consent, but you can make pre-recorded calls for informational purposes with regular express consent.

 If you’re using an Automatic Telephone Dialing System (ATDS), you have to have express written consent for tele-marketing calls, and regular express consent for informational calls.